-Powering the pump is the new Perkins Tier 4F 1706J-E93TA six-cylinder, turbocharged engine that delivering 415hp.
+Powering the pump is the new Perkins Tier 4F 1706J-E93TA six-cylinder, turbocharged engine that delivers 415hp.

 Pioneer Pump is the first OEM in North America to feature the new Perkins 1700 series in its machines.
 Working closely with long-time partner Perkins Pacific, Pioneer Pump was able to select an engine that fit exactly with the newly designed line of pumps.

 “They had a long list of stringent specifications that needed to be met,” said Andy Machin, vice president of industrial development at Perkins Pacific.
 “The new 1700 series gave us the ability to find the engine that was going to meet Pioneer Pump’s needs and give their customers a great product.”